An SO(3)-monopole cobordism formula relating Donaldson and Seiberg-Witten invariants: Outline of the monograph

-Section \ref{sec:prelim} reviews notation and definitions from our previous articles in this sequence.
-In \S \ref{sec:Diagonals}, we describe a stratification of $\Sym^\ell(X)$, and define normal bundles of the strata of $\Sym^\ell(X)$.
-In \S \ref{sec:diagTM}, we show that the projection maps of the normal bundles introduced in \S \ref{sec:Diagonals} satisfy Thom-Mather type equalities on the overlap of their images.
-In \S \ref{sec:SplicedEnd}, we define the spliced-ends moduli space of anti-self-dual connections on $S^4$ and this is used in \S \ref{sec:GlobalSplicingData} to define the space of global splicing data.
-An analogous construction of an obstruction bundle over the space of global splicing data is carried out in \S \ref{sec:SplicedEndsObstruction} and \S \ref{sec:obstr}.
-The cohomological computations are carried out in \S \ref{sec:Cohom} where we compute the pullbacks of the relevant cohomology classes to the space of global splicing data, in \S \ref{sec:Link} where we define the link $\bar\bL_{\ft,\fs}$, and in \S \ref{sec:Comp} where we actually carry out the needed computations.
-We discuss the application of the main result of this article, Equation \eqref{eq:MainEquation}, to the proof of Witten's conjecture in a separate article \cite{FLWConjecture}.
+We give a brief outline of our monograph.
+A review of notation and definitions from our previous articles in this sequence appears in Chapter \ref{chap:prelim}.
+Chapter \ref{chap:Diagonals} contains a description of a stratification of $\Sym^\ell(X)$, and definitions of normal bundles of the strata of $\Sym^\ell(X)$.
+In Chapter \ref{chap:diagTM}, we show that the projection maps of the normal bundles introduced in Chapter \ref{chap:Diagonals} satisfy Thom--Mather type equalities on the overlap of their images.
+In Chapter \ref{chap:SplicedEnd}, we define the spliced-ends moduli space of anti-self-dual connections over $S^4$ and this is used in Chapter \ref{chap:GlobalSplicingData} to define the space of global splicing data.
+An analogous construction of an obstruction bundle over the space of global splicing data is carried out in Chapter \ref{chap:obstr}.
+In Chapter \ref{chap:Link}, we define the link of a Seiberg--Witten moduli space contained in a lower level of the Uhlenbeck compactification of the moduli space of $\SO(3)$ monopoles and describe the fiber bundle structure of the subspaces of the link described in \eqref{eq:IntroSubBundle}.
+We use cohomological computations in Chapter \ref{chap:Cohom} to compute the pullbacks of the relevant cohomology classes to the space of global splicing data.
+In Chapter \ref{chap:Comp}, we perform the remaining computations required to prove the main results of the monograph.
+Finally, in Chapter \ref{chap:KMconj}, we show how the arguments of this monograph yield a proof of the Kotschick--Morgan Conjecture.